10 Levels for Body Movements with Functional Movement Training

 Compare a conventional squat as practiced in most gyms with a squat whereby the spine is kept vertical to prevent the lower back muscles from doing unnecessary overtime.
 Unlike the squats seen at the gym, aim to keep the spine vertical at all times.
 Under no circumstances should this half squat or the following full squat with vertical spine be used in weight lifting.

-A variation at this height is the lunge position also stretches the Achilles tendons and although not strictly a part of the sequence, it has been included here as a useful position for reaching for things at this particular height rather than bending forward.
+A variation at this level is the lunge position also stretches the Achilles tendons and although not strictly a part of the sequence, it has been included here as a useful position for reaching for things at this particular height rather than bending forward and damaging the spine.
 This position is called a "tombé" in ballet.

 If the worktop is lower than your hip bones your upper body has to bend forward to cut the tomatoes.
 Bending forward during an action damages the lower back.
-So unless you can afford to have your kitchen built to measure, lower the trunk to keep it vertical by either bending the knees out sideways or spreading the feet out.
+You can lower the trunk to keep it vertical by either bending the knees out sideways or spreading the feet outward to lower you body height.

 6. Full Squat